 PFAS chemicals work very well for their intended purpose, which is why they have been so widely used in food and beverage packaging.
-However, there are alternative ways to give food packaging the moisture and grease resistance it needs for its usage.
+However, there are alternative ways to give food packaging the moisture and grease resistance it needs for functional usage.

 There are now plant-based polymers that can provide similar oil and grease resistant properties but made from plant sources that are safe for direct food contact.
 Some plant-based alternatives can also be recycled and composted, unlike plastic or wax alternatives.

 Food service boxes and containers can also be made without any additives to hold food items.
 Paper boxes can use the thickness of the uncoated paperboard to keep grease and moisture from leaking through.
 They can also be made with special plant-based materials that have a resistance to grease and moisture, but are biodegradable and chemical-free.
 Even then, there needs to be special attention paid to the materials used in ‘eco-friendly’ food packaging, because it was found that some of the newer compostable packaging options still contained PFAS.

 Food service tissue wraps can be made PFAS-free using plant-based alternatives to increase moisture and grease resistance.
 These sheets can also be used as a protective barrier between food and it’s packaging when chemical transference is a concern.